lmeijdam/angular-umd-dynamic-example/README.md

 >ng build LibraryName

 and copy the umd bundle to the 'assets' folder.

+## AOT and SystemJS
+The app now supports AOT compilation by typing;
+> ng build --aot

+Next to that I've changed the use of eval to the use of SystemJS to load the modules.

 ## Running the application
 For the application I've used [https://www.npmjs.com/package/http-server](https://www.npmjs.com/package/http-server) which let your application run on port 8080 by default.
 After install you're able to run this application locally